 Surface Mount Medicine Cabinet

 Installing a surface mounted cabinet is much simpler than the built in kind.
-You will need to use either a stud locator, as with the built in kind, or plaster or drywall mounting equipment.
+You will need to use either a stud locator, as w/ the built in kind, or plaster or drywall mounting equipment.

 Mark out your line by using a carpenter’s level so that you do not get the cabinet crooked, then holding the cabinet in place and ensuring that it is in a correct and level position, mark where the fixing points need to be on the wall.
 If possible try to get someone else to hold it, even the smallest of these cabinets can be fairly heavy or if this is not possible, support the cabinet somehow whilst fixing it in place.